Your IP address is: 188.8.131.52

 - Sign up for a service specially suited for streaming.

 - Connect to an American server.

-- Sign up to Netflix.
+- Sign up for Netflix.

 All 3 providers on this page have amazingly fast download speed on their servers and are continuously working against Netflix blocking VPN-servers.